GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Preliminaries

 \section{Preliminaries}

-\tightparagraph{In-context Learning (ICL)} Many LLMs have the ability solve test inputs of a task by prompting them with a few examples of that task.
+\tightparagraph{In-context Learning (ICL)} LLMs have the ability to solve test inputs from new tasks when prompted with a few examples of that task.
 Formally, given a set of (input, output) pairs $\left\{\left(x_i, y_i\right)\right\}_{i=1}^k$, prompt template $\mathcal{T}$, and the test input $\mathbf{x}_{\text{test}}$, ICL using an \emph{Inference LLM} involves prompting it to conditionally generate the following test output:

-\paragraph{Example Selection} In this work, we focus on the setting where the $k$ in-context examples need to be selected from a large pool of $N \gg k$ labeled candidates.
-This is a common setting due to limited context windows of LLMs.
-Moreover, even if the context window of the inference LLM could fit the entire pool, previous work has shown that LLMs are sensitive to both order~\citep{liu-etal-2022-makes} and position of in-context examples~\citep{liu2023lost}.
-Thus, we seek to improve both computational efficiency and accuracy by choosing a few relevant candidates.
-More formally, the goal is to select a subset $\mathcal{S} \subset \left\{\left(x_i, y_i\right)\right\}_{i=1}^N$ of size $k$ that maximizes the probability of generating the desired $\mathbf{y}_{\text{test}}$ when the Inference LLM is conditioned on $\mathbf{x}_{\text {test}}$ and $\mathcal{S}$.
+\tightparagraph{Example Selection} This work focuses on the problem of selecting the $k$ in-context examples from a pool of $N \gg k$ labeled candidates.
+This is often necessary due to the limited context windows of LLMs.
+Moreover, even if it were possible to fit the entire pool in the prompt, LLMs have been shown to be highly sensitive to both the order~\citep{liu-etal-2022-makes} and the position of in-context examples~\citep{liu2023lost}.
+Thus, we seek to select the most relevant subset of candidates to improve both the computational efficiency and performance of ICL.
+Formally, the goal is to select a subset $\mathcal{S} \subset \left\{\left(x_i, y_i\right)\right\}_{i=1}^N$ of size $k$ that maximizes the probability of generating the desired $\mathbf{y}_{\text{test}}$ when the Inference LLM is conditioned on $\mathbf{x}_{\text {test}}$ and $\mathcal{S}$.

-Since the test output is unavailable, the standard approach for this problem is to score and retrieve the top-$k$ examples from the candidate pool using either the BM25 algorithm or cosine similarity between the test input and the candidates using an off-the-shelf encoder.
-However, such general-purpose retrievers are trained for language modeling rather than selecting examples for in-context learning.
+Beyond naïve random selection, the standard approach for this problem is to retrieve the top-$k$ examples from the candidate pool using either the BM25 algorithm \citep{robertson1993okapitrec,SprckJones2000APM} or dense retrieval using an off-the-shelf encoder.
+However, such general-purpose retrievers are not trained for selecting examples for in-context learning and can yield sub-optimal performance.
 Moreover, standard approaches for training retrievers \citep{karpukhin-etal-2020-dense} are not applicable as the gold retrieval is unknown.
-Recent works attempt to mitigate this problem by training retrievers using feedback from a much larger Inference LLM~\citep{rubin-etal-2022-learning,wang2023learning}.
-However, the need to train for every task goes against the training-free nature of in-context learning, and training using an Inference LLM can limit the effectiveness of these approaches to larger Inference LLMs as shown in \citet{gupta2023coveragebased}.
+As described in \S~\ref{sec:related}, prior approaches mitigate this by training with feedback from an Inference LLM \citep{rubin-etal-2022-learning,wang2023learning} or by using a more suitable general-purpose metric \citep{gupta2023coveragebased}.